-- 8. If your doctors or health care providers refuse to comply with your declaration, they must take reasonable steps to transfer you to the care of those willing to do so. - 9.
-This type of document has been authorized by Louisiana Life Sustaining Procedures Act, La.
-Rev. Stat. §§ 40:1299.58.1 to -10. - 10.
-You should periodically review this document to be sure it complies with your wishes.
+- 12. You should periodically review your document to be sure it complies with your wishes.
 Before making any changes, be aware that it is possible that the statutes controlling this document have changed since this form was prepared.
-Contact the Will to Live Project by visiting www.nrlc.org (click on "Will to Live") or an attorney to determine if this form can still be used. - 11.
+Contact the Will to Live Project by visiting www.nrlc.org (click on "Will to Live") or an attorney to determine if this form can still be used. - 13.
 If you have any questions about this document or want assistance filling it out, please consult an attorney.

-For additional copies of the Will to Live, please visit www.nrlc.org
+For additional copies of the Will to Live, please visit: